aws-samples/sample-python-helper-aws-appconfig/README.md

 ### Initialising

 Start by creating an `AppConfigHelper` object.
 You must specify the application name, environment name, and profile (configuration) name.
 You must also specify the refresh interval, in seconds.
 AppConfigHelper will not attempt to fetch a new configuration version from the AWS AppConfig service more frequently than this interval.
 You should set it low enough that your code will receive new configuration promptly, but not so low that it takes too long.
+The library enforces a minimum interval of 15 seconds.

 The configuration is not automatically fetched unless you set `fetch_on_init`.
 To have the library fetch the configuration when it is accessed, if it has been more than `max_config_age` seconds since the last fetch, set `fetch_on_read`.

-If you need to customise the AWS credentials or region, set `session` to configured `boto3.Session` object.
-Otherwise, the standard boto3 logic for credential/configuration discovery is used.
+If you need to customise the AWS credentials or region, set `session` to a configured `boto3.Session` object.
+Otherwise, the [standard boto3 logic](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) for credential/configuration discovery is used.

 AWS AppConfig needs clients to specify a unique client ID to allow deployment strategies to work correctly.
 The library will automatically use the hostname, but you can override it with `client_id`.
+(The specific value does not matter, but it should be different for each client, and should not change.)

 ### Reading the configuration